-One of the aspects of the climate change debate that I find most baffling is how seemingly intelligent people can waste so much of their time arguing over whether or not the acronym ‘CAGW’ was invented by the sceptics, or indeed arguing which side first used the term ‘catastrophe’ in the context of climate change, or uses it most.
+One of the aspects of the climate change debate that I find most baffling is how seemingly intelligent people can waste so much of their time arguing over whether or not the acronym ‘CAGW’ was invented by the sceptics, or indeed arguing which side first used the term ‘catastrophe’ in the context of climate change, or even who uses it most.
 The accusation seems to be that sceptics have set up a straw man by first asserting that the alarm lying behind initiatives such as Net Zero is based upon a wish to avert catastrophe, and then suggesting that the science fails to provide sufficient evidence of such an outcome.
 The argument is that ‘catastrophe’ is not a scientific term and so has never entered into the scientific debate.
 Consequently, CAGW and all talk of ‘catastrophe’ is just the sceptics’ way of keeping an argument going long after the actual science has been settled.
 Those who think this debate matters so much seem to expend a lot of effort seeking to establish historical precedence and engaging in seemingly endless arguments regarding the meaning of words.
 I profess to being somewhat unmoved.

 Climate change itself is deemed a big deal.
 It has to be, otherwise why are people advocating profoundly transformative changes to the way we live our lives?
 Why are people on the streets, protesting under the banner of ‘Extinction Rebellion’?
 And why are scientists signing petitions expressing support for them and threatening to go on strike if more isn’t done by the politicians?
 If all of this isn’t in order to avert something that can reasonably be referred to as a catastrophe, then I don’t understand what it is for.
 That is why I am quite comfortable with the idea that the great debate must be with regard to anthropogenic global warming that is potentially catastrophic, and I certainly see no reason why I should not abbreviate this concept using the acronym CAGW.
 It doesn’t matter a jot who coined this acronym or whether ‘catastrophe’ is a sufficiently well-defined term.
 The point is that ‘catastrophe’ is part of the patois on both sides of the debate and, as such, it is serving a useful purpose.